aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 5 - The Merchant's Lament

 Aeternum's Wreckage
-1 - La Roussette's Manifest
+1 - La Roussette's Manifest -- MISSING

 ## Tales of An Island Divided